 Montembeault makes 37 saves as Canadiens stun Devils 5-2

+“I felt good.
+I was seeing the puck well,” Montembeault said.
+“We blocked a lot of shots to help me out.
+The guys came up with big blocks, but I remember giving up two breakaway goals on my blocker side against Carolina and I worked on that a lot in the last few practices so I’m happy to get the stops tonight.”

 Defenseman Johnathan Kovacevic and Nick Suzuki scored in a 1:13 span in the second period to put Montreal ahead.
-Justin Barron, Rem Pitlick and Mike Matheson also scored for the Canadiens, who snapped a two-game skid despite getting 18 shots.
+Justin Barron, Rem Pitlick and Mike Matheson also scored for the Canadiens (24-29-4).

+The Canadiens, 15th in the 16-team Eastern Conference standings, had lost their last two games by a combined 11-3 score.

+“It’s definitely rewarding for a coach to see instant improvement and the buy-in,” coach Martin St. Louis said. ”I always say I think as coaches you’re trying to convince them to do things a certain way and when they do it and get rewarded I think it’s a lot easier to convince them through the success we’re having.
+It’s a buy-in and we have that."

 Jesper Bratt and Dawson Mercer scored for New Jersey, which lost for only the third time in 18 games (13-3-2).
 Vitek Vanecek had 13 saves in losing for the sixth time (24-6-3).